Tanisha2174/CarePulse-Healthcare-app/README.md

 - **ShadCN:** Facilitates an organized and reusable component structure, improving development efficiency.
 - **Twilio:** Utilized for sending SMS notifications to patients, ensuring they stay informed about their appointment status.

-## Getting Started

-To get started with CarePulse, clone the repository and follow the installation instructions in the setup guide.